-When writing the business plan, the operations plan section describes the physical necessities of your business's operation, such as your business's physical location, facilities and equipment.
-Depending on what kind of business you'll be operating, it may also include information about inventory requirements and suppliers, and a description of the manufacturing process.
+In your business plan, the operations plan section describes the physical necessities of your business' operation, such as your physical location, facilities, and equipment.
+Depending on what kind of business you'll be operating, it may also include information about inventory requirements, suppliers, and a description of the manufacturing process.

-You need to do two things for your reader of the business plan in the operations section: show what you've done so far to get your business off the ground (and that you know what else needs to be done) and demonstrate that you understand the manufacturing or delivery process of producing your product or service.
+You need to do two things for the reader of your business plan in the operations section: show what you've done so far to get your business off the ground and demonstrate that you understand the manufacturing or delivery process of producing your product or service.

 Stage of Development Section

-When you're writing this section of the operations plan, start by explaining what you've done "to date" to get the business operational, followed by an explanation of what still needs to be done.
+When you're writing this section of the operations plan, start by explaining what you've done to date to get the business operational, then follow up with an explanation of what still needs to be done.
 The following should be included:

-- Production Workflow - A high-level, step-by-step description of how your product or service will be made, identifying the problems that may occur in the production process.
-Follow this with a subsection titled "Risks" that outlines the potential problems that may interfere with the production process and what you're going to do to negate these risks.
-If any part of the production process can expose employees to hazards describe how employees will be properly trained in dealing with safety issues.
-If hazardous materials will be used described how these will be safely stored, handled and disposed of.
+- Production workflow: A high-level, step-by-step description of how your product or service will be made, identifying the problems that may occur in the production process.
+Follow this with a subsection titled "Risks," which outlines the potential problems that may interfere with the production process and what you're going to do to negate these risks.
+If any part of the production process can expose employees to hazards, describe how employees will be trained in dealing with safety issues.
+If hazardous materials will be used, describe how these will be safely stored, handled, and disposed.

-- Industry Association Memberships - Show your awareness of your industry's local, regional, or national standards and regulations by telling which industry organizations you are already a member of and/or which organizations you plan to join and telling what steps you've taken to comply with the laws and regulations that apply to your industry.
+- Industry association memberships: Show your awareness of your industry's local, regional, or national standards and regulations by telling which industry organizations you are already a member of and which one you plan to join.
+This is also an opportunity to outline what steps you've taken to comply with the laws and regulations that apply to your industry.

-- Supply Chains - An explanation who your suppliers are and their prices, terms, and conditions.
+- Supply chains: An explanation of who your suppliers are and their prices, terms, and conditions.
 Describe what alternative arrangements you have made or will make if these suppliers let you down.

 Production Process Section

-Make sure you include all these details of your business's operation:
+Make sure you include all these details of your business' operations:

-- General: Do an outline of your business's day to day operations, such as the hours of operation, and the days the business will be open.
+- General: Do an outline of your business' day-to-day operations, including your hours of operation and the days the business will be open.
 If the business is seasonal, be sure to say so.

-- The physical plant: What type of premises are they and what are the size and location?
-If it's applicable, include drawings of the building, copies of lease agreements, and/or recent real estate appraisals.
+- The physical plant: Describe the type, site, and location of premises for your business.
+If applicable, include drawings of the building, copies of lease agreements, and recent real estate appraisals.
 You need to show how much the land or buildings required for your business operations are worth and tell why they're important to your proposed business.

 - Equipment: The same goes for equipment.
 Besides describing the equipment necessary and how much of it you need, you also need to include its worth and cost and explain any financing arrangements.

-- Special requirements: If your business has any special requirements, such as water or power needs, ventilation, drainage, etc., provide the details in your operating plan - as well as what you've done to secure the necessary permissions, such as zoning approvals.
+- Special requirements: If your business has any special requirements, such as water or power needs, ventilation, drainage, etc., provide the details in your operating plan, as well as what you've done to secure the necessary permissions.

-- Materials: Tell where you're going to get the materials you need to produce your product or service and explain what terms you've negotiated with suppliers.
+- Materials: State where you're going to get the materials you need to produce your product or service and explain what terms you've negotiated with suppliers.

 - Production: Explain how long it takes to produce a unit and when you'll be able to start producing your product or service.
-Include factors that may affect the time frame of production and how you'll deal with potential problems such as rush orders.
+Include factors that may affect the time frame of production and describe how you'll deal with potential challenges such as rush orders.